rancher/pipeline/docs/README.md

 Before adding a pipeline you will need to add SCM authorization.
 You can go to setting page by clicking setting button on top right corner of CICD page.
 When you try to add a pipeline before setting auth, hint links will also guide you there.
 Currently Github Oauth is supported.
 You can do it by following the setting guide.

+When a git account is authed, it is bound to the Rancher user.
+The git account and its relevant pipelines and activities are only accessible by the user.
+The owner user can share the git account, then the resources will be accessible in environment scope.

+A Rancher User can add multiple git account using oauth.

 ### Create a Pipeline

 After Navigate to Pipeline tab on top menu, there will be two tabs called `Activities` and `Pipelines`.
 Click `Pipelines`.
 Then Click `Add Pipeline` on the top-right corner of `Pipeline table`.
-You have to start with the SCM stage in which git repository is required.
+You have to start with the SCM stage in which git account and git repository is required.
 After configure your git repository, you can start to configure your pipeline using different [Step types](#step-types).

 #### Import/Export a Pipeline